mitali-salvi/First-Projects-in-Python/README.md

 # First-Project-in-Python
-Wallpaper setter on Mac OS from Bing
+1.Wallpaper setter on Mac OS from Bing
+2.Youtube downloader